akash844/Dynamic-programming/README.md

 # Dynamic-programming
-This repo contains some of the programs which i made while learning dynamic programming
+This repo contains some of the programs which i made while learning dynamic programming.